verhovsky/books-futures-explained/src/1_background_information.md

 A future is a representation of some operation which will complete in the future.

+Async in Rust uses a `Poll` based approach, in which an asynchronous task will have three phases.

+1. **The Poll phase.** A Future is polled which result in the task progressing until a point where it can no longer make progress.
+We often refer to the part of the runtime which polls a Future as an executor.
+2. **The Wait phase.** An event source, most often referred to as a reactor, registers that a Future is waiting for an event to happen and makes sure that it will wake the Future when that event is ready.
+3. **The Wake phase.** The event happens and the Future is woken up.
+It's now up to the executor which polled the Future in step 1 to schedule the future to be polled again and make further progress until it completes or reaches a new point where it can't make further progress and the cycle repeats.

 Now, when we talk about futures I find it useful to make a distinction between **non-leaf** futures and **leaf** futures early on because in practice they're pretty different from one another.